 I am a postdoc researcher at CISPA Helmholtz Center for Information Security.
 Prior to joining CISPA, I was a postdoc fellow in Department of Computer Science at UMass Amherst.
 I was awarded the Postdoctoral Fellowship in Data Science and affiliated with Center for Data Science and HCI-VIS Lab.
 Previously, I was selected as a Presidential Fellow at School of Data Science, and a Praxis Fellow of Digital Humanities at University of Virginia.

 I received my Ph.D. in Constructed Environment from University of Virginia, Masters from University at Buffalo, and B.Eng. from Sichuan University.
-My research interests comprise the topics of conversational AI, responsible data science, and trustworthy machine learning.
+My research interests comprise the topics of conversational AI, responsible data science, and human-computer interaction.